 Genesis 2:2-3 And on the seventh day God ended his work which he had made; and he rested on the seventh day from all his work which he had made.
 And God blessed the seventh day, and sanctified it: because that in it he had rested from all his work which God created and made.

 Over the past week, the world has experienced some intense birth pangs.
 If you’ve been reading Worthy News over the past week, it's been a busy week.

-The coronavirus has gripped the world, caused international travel to be halted, collapsed economic markets, and caused entire cities to be quarantined.
 It seems as if the world is on the brink of going over the edge!

 Nevertheless, even in this climate of anxiety, we are preparing to enter into Shabbat (the Hebrew word for Sabbath) this afternoon.
 And as we do, we remember again, the deep lesson of God's entering into His rest following the six creation days.